-- (viii) A log shall be maintained for any engine subject to 40 CFR 63 Subpart ZZZZ that had a malfunction.
-The log shall include the date, number, duration, and a brief description for each type of malfunction which occurred and what caused or may have caused any applicable emission limitation to be exceeded.
-The log must also include a description of actions taken by an owner or operator during a malfunction of an affected source to minimize emissions in accordance with 40 CFR 63 Subpart ZZZZ §63.6605(b), including actions taken to correct a malfunction. - (e) Reporting: On a semi-annual basis, a report detailing the previous six month's activities shall be provided to the District.
-The report must list all data required by the Semi-Annual Compliance Verification Reports condition of this permit.
-(Re: District Rules 202, 333 and 1303, PTO 9110, 40 CFR 70.6) - (f) Temporary Engine Replacements: Any reciprocating internal combustion engine subject to this permit may be replaced temporarily only if the requirements (i viii) listed herein are satisfied. - (i) The permitted engine that is being temporarily replaced is in need of routine repair or maintenance. - (ii) The permitted engine does not have a cracked block, unless the block will be replaced under manufacturer's warranty. - (iii) Replacement parts are available for the permitted engine. - (iv) The permitted engine is returned to its original service within 180 days of installation of the temporary engine.

-- (v) The temporary replacement engine has the same or lower manufacturer rated horsepower and same or lower potential to emit of each pollutant as the permitted engine.
+- (e) Reporting: On a semi-annual basis, a report detailing the previous six month's activities shall be provided to the District.
+The report must list all data required by the Semi-Annual Compliance Verification Reports condition of this permit (Re: District Rules 202, 333 and 1303, PTO 9112, 40 CFR 70.6).
+All logs and other basic source data not included in the report shall be made available to the District upon request.
+The report shall include the information required in the Recordkeeping condition above. - (f) Temporary Engine Replacements: Any reciprocating internal combustion engine subject to this permit may be replaced temporarily only if the requirements (i vi) listed herein are satisfied. - (i) The permitted engine that is being temporarily replaced is in need of routine repair or maintenance. - (ii) The permitted engine does not have a cracked block, unless the block will be replaced under manufacturer's warranty. - (iii) Replacement parts are available for the permitted engine. - (iv) The permitted engine is returned to its original service within 180 days of installation of the temporary engine. - (v) The temporary replacement engine has the same or lower manufacturer rated horsepower and same or lower potential to emit of each pollutant as the permitted engine.
 At the written request of the permittee, the District may approve a replacement engine with a larger rated horsepower if the proposed temporary engine has manufacturer guaranteed emissions (for a brand new engine) or source test data (for a previously used engine) less than or equal to the permitted engine. - (vi) The temporary replacement engine shall comply with all rules and permit requirements that apply to the permitted engine. - (vii) For each permitted engine to be temporarily replaced, the permittee shall submit a completed Temporary IC Engine Replacement Notification form (Form ENF-94) within 14 days of the temporary engine being installed.
-This form may be sent hardcopy, or can be e-mailed (e-mail: engr@sbcapcd.org) to the District (Attn: Engineering Supervisor). - (viii) Within 14 days of returning the original permitted engine to service, the permittee shall submit a completed Temporary IC Engine Replacement Report form (Form ENF-95).
-This form may be sent hardcopy, or can be emailed (e-mail: engr@sbcapcd.org) to the District (Attn: Engineering Supervisor).
+This form may be sent hardcopy, or can be e-mailed (e-mail: engr@sbcapcd.org) to the District (Attn: Engineering Supervisor).

+Within 14 days of returning the original permitted engine to service, the permittee shall submit a completed Temporary IC Engine Replacement Report form (Form ENF-95).
+This form may be sent hardcopy, or can be e-mailed (e-mail: engr@sbcapcd.org) to the District (Attn: Engineering Supervisor).